-The same authorities undermine appellees' reliance (Mot. to Dismiss or Affirm of Hampton County School Districts 18) on the fact that the Attorney General did not note in his letter withdrawing his objection to Act No. 549 that the setting of a new election date would be subject to further submission.
+The same authorities undermine appellees' reliance (Mot. to Dis. or Aff. of Hampton County School Districts 18) on the Attorney General's failure to note in his\letter withdrawing his objection to Act No. 549 that the setting of a new election date would be subject to further submission.
 Section 5 clearly places the burden of submitting a voting change on the covered jurisdiction, regardless of whether the Attorney General has made a specific request for a submission.

 Appellees have never claimed that they submitted the March 15, 1983 election date for preclearance.
-Rather, in addition to the spurious "implicit preclearance" argument answered in the text above, they argue that the establishment of a new date for the election was not a change and that, as a pratical matter, submission of election dates for preclearance would be impossible, since the Attorney General might not respond before the scheduled date (Mot. to Dismiss or Affirm of Hampton County Election Commission and Treasurer 17-21; Mot. to Dismiss or Affirm of Hampton County School Districts 17-20).
+Rather, in addition to the spurious "implicit preclearance" argument answered in the text above, they argue that the establishment of a new date for the election was not a change and that, as a practical

+Advance preclearance of future, unspecified changes thus is contrary to the basic concept of Section 5.
+It is also inconsistent with the practicalities of administering the statute.
+In the small percentage of cases in which an objection is interposed, the objection is based not on abstract surmise, but rather on the practical realities of the specific changes proposed, which often are brought to the Attorney General's attention by members of the communities that will be affected by the change.
+For example, the objections interposed to the changes in qualifying periods and election date discussed above (pages 13-14 & note 7, supra) all were based, at least in part, on information and comments received by the Attorney General from other "interested parties."
+Indeed, the Attorney General's regulations (28 C.F.R.
+51.27) specifically provide for the submission of comments by interested individuals and groups.
+Such comments obviously are most usefully addressed to specific matter, submission of election dates for preclearance would be impossible, since the Attorney General might not respond before the scheduled date (Mot. to Dis. or Aff. of Hampton County Election Commission and Treasurer 17-21; Mot. to Dis. or Aff. of Hampton County School Districts 17-20).
 Because the Attorney General must respond to any submission within 60 days after he receives all of the necessary information (28 C.F.R.
 51.8, 51.35, 51.37), however, a covered jurisdiction need only select an election date sufficiently far in the future to allow preclearance.
-Even here, if appellees had made a complete submission of the date change in question at the time that change was made-January 1983-there is no reason to believe that the Attorney General's decision could not have been made prior to the scheduled March 15 election date.
+Indeed, here, if appellees had made a complete submission of the date change in question at the time that change was made-January 1983-there is no reason to believe that the Attorney General's decision could not have been made prior to the scheduled March 15 election date.

-ministering the statute.
-In the small percentage of cases in which an objection is interposed, the objection is based not on abstract surmise, but rather on the practical realities of the specific changes proposed, which often are brought to the Attorney General's attention by members of the communities that will be affected by the change.
-Indeed, the Attorney General's regulations (28 C.F.R.
-51.27) expressly provide for the submission of comments by interested individuals and groups.
-Such comments obviously are most usefully addressed to specific changes that are proposed in the jurisdiction's submission.
+The regulations also advise jurisdictions having a significant minority population that "[r]eview by the Attorney General will be facilitated if", in addition to the information changes that are proposed in the jurisdiction's submission.
 Hence, the entire administration of the Act would be undermined if as yet unspecified future changes were held precleared by implication at the time of preclearance of related legislation.
-As this Court has reiterated, Section 5 is concerned "'with the reality of changed practices as they affect Negro voters."
+As this Court has reiterated, Section 5 is concerned "'with the reality of changed practices as they affect Negro voters.'"
 Dougherty County Board of Education v.
 White, 439 U.S. 32, 41 (1978) (quoting Georgia v.
 United States, 411 U.S. 526, 531 (1973)).